New hip implant study aims to reduce dislocation risk in cancer patients

 Summary

-This study looks at two types of hip implants used in total hip replacement for people whose cancer has spread to the hip bone.
-The goal is to see if one type (dual mobility liner) is as good as the other (constrained liner) at preventing the hip from popping out of place after surgery.
-About 146 adults with metastatic bone disease in the hip will take part, and their dislocation rates will be checked at 3 and 6 months after surgery.
+This study looks at two types of hip implants used in total hip replacement for people with metastatic bone disease (cancer that has spread to the hip bone).
+The goal is to see if a newer implant design (dual mobility) is as good as a standard one (constrained liner) at preventing the hip from popping out of place after surgery.
+About 146 adults with cancer in the hip bone will take part, and their dislocation rates will be checked at 3 and 6 months after surgery.

 Disclaimer